Skip to content

 Memory Blocks

 Memory blocks provide persistent key-value storage for maintaining flow-level persistence.
-Acts as lightweight database for storing temporary data, counters, flags, or information your automation needs to remember across multiple events.
+They act as a lightweight database for storing temporary data, counters, flags, or information your automation needs to remember across multiple events.

 Persistent storage system built into Flows that allows you to: